defold/defold.github.io/manuals/refactoring.md

 ---
+brief: This manual covers how you can change the structure of your project easily with the help of powerful refactoring.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Refactoring"]
 title: Refactoring
-brief: This manual covers how you can change the structure of your project easily with the help of powerful refactoring.
+toc: '["Refactoring"]'
 ---

 # Refactoring